ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 ##### vSAN license
 {: #cr_addingclusters-vsan-storage-lic}

-Use the IBM-provided VMware license for the vSAN component by selecting **Include with purchase**.
+Use the IBM-provided VMware license for the vSAN component, which is included with purchase.

 Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
 Select **I will provide** or **Use existing license** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
 {: important}